Home / Journals / CMES / Vol.6, No.3, 2004

 CMES-Computer Modeling in Engineering & Sciences, Vol.6, No.3, pp. 263-276, 2004, DOI:10.3970/cmes.2004.006.263

 Abstract The Koiter's asymptotic method is combined with the assumed strain solid shell element formulation for postbuckling analysis of composite and sandwich structures.
 The assumed strain solid shell element is free of locking and the small angle assumption, and it allows multiple plies through the element thickness.
 While laminated composite structures are modeled with single element through the thickness, sandwich structures are modeled with three elements stacked through the thickness to model the face sheets and the core independently.
 The Koiter's method is used to trace initial postbuckling path.
-Subsequently, the Koiter's method is switched to the arc-length method to investigate… More >
+Subsequently, the Koiter's method is switched to More >

 • Open AccessOpen Access